Packers vs. Bears prediction, odds, spread: 2026 NFL Wild Card Weekend picks by proven model

 The SportsLine Projection Model has revealed its Chicago vs. Green Bay picks for NFL Wild Card Weekend matchup on Saturday

 A trip to the NFL's divisional round will be on the line when the seventh-seeded Green Bay Packers battle their longtime rival and second-seeded Chicago Bears in a 2026 Wild Card Weekend matchup on Saturday.
 With a win, Green Bay would travel to top-seeded Seattle, while a victory for the Bears would send the lower remaining seed to Chicago in the divisional round.
 The Packers (9-7-1), who have lost four in a row, are 4-4-1 on the road this season.
 The Bears (11-6), who have dropped two straight, are 6-2 on their home field.
-Jordan Love is slated to return after being injured in Week 16.
+Despite being limited in practice earlier in the week, Bears receiver DJ Moore (knee) and Rome Odunze (foot) have both been cleared to play.

 Kickoff from Soldier Field in Chicago is set for 8 p.m.
 ET.
-The Packers are 1.5-point favorites in the latest Packers vs. Bears odds, while the over/under for total points scored is 44.5 via DraftKings Sportsbook.
+Green Bay is a 2.5-point favorite in the latest Packers vs. Bears odds, while the over/under for total points scored is 46.5 via DraftKings Sportsbook.
 Before making any Bears vs. Packers picks, check out the NFL predictions from the SportsLine Projection Model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters the 2026 NFL playoffs on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.